 • emotional experience (numbed, spaced out)

 • a sense of self (depersonalization – feeling unreal, like in a dream)

 • physical perception (outside observer of one’s body)

 • sense of the world (flat, lifeless & “strange”).

 NOTE : Dissociation (non-responsiveness) is usually associated with past trauma, with a desire to escape painful emotions.
 However, temporary detachment-dissociation can also have more immediate causes, not necessarily trauma-based, such as :

 ✫ impaired sleep patterns – deprivation significantly increases dissociative symptoms

 ✫ rumination – the repetitive focus on past distressing events or worry about the future, with pessimism, negative inner speech, depression, anxiety & sadness.

-Researchers found that thinking about the past or future both contributed to negative mental states, whereas thinking about the present decreased dissociative episodes.
+Researchers found that thinking about the past or future both contributed to negative mental states, keeping our attention on the present decreased dissociative episodes.

 ↗️ vm PFC = ventromedial prefrontal cortex